opf/openproject/docs/user-guide/projects/README.md

 4. Add the widget "Work package table" to your My Page and set the filter mentioned above.
 Find more information on this topic [here](../../getting-started/my-page/#configure-the-my-page).
 Additionally you could add the column "Progress".

 We will introduce further similar functions in the course of implementing multi-project management, this is planned for the next few years.

+### We have different departments in our company and need projects by departments.
+Can I use sub-projects for the departments?

+Yes, that is in most cases the best solution.